cmu-hgc-mac/grafana_hgcdb_dashboard/config_folders/README.md

 - `title`: The title of the alert, normally would be a condensed summary of the situaion.
 Such as "High Temperature Alert".

 - `dashboard`: The dashboard that the alert is connected to.
 Leave it `""` if there is no linked dashboard.
+If you have a linked panel, then you also have to have a linked dashboard.
 - `panelID`: The panel that the alert is connected to.
 The panelID (n) will be the n-th panel under dashboard.
+Leave it `""` if there is no linked panel.
+If you have a linked dashboard, then you have to also have a linked panel.
-- `parameter`:The parameter you want to keep track of.
+- `parameter`:The parameter name you want to keep track of.
 - `threshold`: A specific value that tells the bourdary between normal and abnormal situation.
 Please make sure this is a list.
-If there is both an upper boundary and a lower boundary, please make sure it is in the form of [lower,upper]. **Note**: For all table alerts, please leave it `[0]`.
+If there is both an upper boundary and a lower boundary, please make sure it is in the form of [lower,upper]. **Note**: For all-table-alerts and alerts with specific sql command, please leave it `[0]`.
 - `logicTypes`:
   1. "gt": greater than
    2. "lt": less than